Benefits at 16

 From the September following a young person’s 16th birthday, you can only carry on getting payments for them as a dependant if they are attending a course of full-time, non-advanced education, or are in certain types of approved training.

-If your child stays in certain types of education or training, you will have a choice: you can either carry on claiming benefits and tax credits for them as part of your family, or you can help them claim benefits such as Universal Credit in their own right as a young disabled adult.
-But you will need to weigh up which option is likely to leave your family better off.
+Before 15 December 2021, if your child was staying on in certain types of education or training you had a choice: you could either carry on claiming benefits and tax credits for them as part of your family, or you could help them claim Universal Credit in their own right as a young disabled adult.

 Payments can be extended to their 20th birthday (September after their 19th birthday for Universal Credit) if they’re completing a course they started, or were enrolled on, or offered a place on, before they turned 19.